cabohe/logify/README.md

 ## Enjoy, share and contact
 I hope you enjoy this little script to make your logging more productive and fun.

-If you find something to make it better, contact me at cabohe@gmail.com
+If you find something to make it better or want to share your Logify theme contact me at cabohe@gmail.com

 [<img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" width="240">](https://www.buymeacoffee.com/cabohe)